-Peter puts it like this in v11.
-"Since all these things are to be destroyed in this way, what sort of people ought you to be in holy conversation (conduct) and godliness."
+3:11 "Seeing then that all these things shall be dissolved, what manner of persons ought ye to be in all holy conversation and godliness,"- Peter puts it like this, "Since all these things are to be destroyed in this way, what sort of people ought you to be in holy conversation (conduct) and godliness."
 Peter is not so much asking a question as stating a fact.
 You ought to be this way - holy and godly.
-"Holy" means that our behavior is sanctified, that is set apart unto God; separated from the world and given over to God; given over to live pure and righteous lives.
-"Godliness" means that we live like God and we seek to be a godly person; we live and do all things in the reverence and awe of God; we are so conscious of God's presence that we live like God would live if He were walking upon earth; Christlike.
+"Holy" means that our behavior is sanctified, that is, set apart unto God; separated from the world and given over to God; given over to live pure and righteous lives.
+"Godliness" means that we live like God and we seek to be a godly person; we live and do all things in the reverence and awe of God; we are so conscious of God's presence that we live like God would live if He were walking upon earth; in the end, Christlike.